ImSwitch/ImSwitch/README.md

 ## Contributing

-Read the [contributing section](https://imswitch.readthedocs.io/en/latest/contributing.html) if you want to help us improve and further develop ImSwitch!
+Read the [contributing section](https://imswitch.readthedocs.io/en/latest/contributing.html) in the documentation if you want to help us improve and further develop ImSwitch!